php-telegram-bot/example-bot/CustomCommands/README.md

 **:exclamation: Important!**

-DO NOT COPY THE ENTIRE FOLDER CONTENT!!
+DO NOT COPY THE ENTIRE COMMAND FOLDER CONTENT!!
+Some Command Files are Duplicated and may interfere with each other.